deividdc2005/deividdc2005/README.md

 🎓 Finance & Applied Mathematics student at the University of New Mexico
 📍 Based in the U.S. | 🇪🇸 Originally from Spain
-📊 Aspiring Quantitative Analyst | CFA Level I Candidate (Nov 2025)
+📊 CFA Level I Candidate (Nov 2025)
 📚 Passionate about markets, statistics, optimization, and algorithmic trading

 ---